-Seven Common Ways of Disappearing is a work of open duration, recorded for four hands and retuned grand piano.
-It exists as an installation (Armenia Pavilion, Venice Biennale 2022) and a limited-edition vinyl record of the same name (released via Hallow Ground, 2022).
+Seven Common Ways of Disappearing is a work of open duration for four hands and retuned grand piano.
+First conceived as a live performance, it was then shown as an installation (Armenia Pavilion, Venice Biennale 2022) and released as a limited-edition vinyl record of the same name (via Hallow Ground, 2022).

 The work is closely connected to the Armenian-Greek mystic and composer G.I.
 Gurdjieff who was one of the first thinkers (and quite possibly charlatans) to introduce a syncretic idea of Eastern philosophy into the West.
 Gurdjieff’s unique way of teaching was based on an esoteric blend of Middle Eastern, Buddhist, and Dervish philosophies, and oscillated between a genuine search for enlightenment and a complex form of trickery.
 While he wrote numerous books and musical scores, he stayed a rather enigmatic and conflicting figure among his contemporaries, which were both enchanted and confused by his constant fluctuation between mystical appearances, bizarre coincidences, and bouts of simultaneous drunkenness and sombreness.
 Among many interests of his were digestive systems, heavenly harmonies, codified notions of “the Idiot”, ritualistic dances, search for the Truth, search for inebriation (both toxic and divine), ancient magic, and enchanting repetitive music.